Illyriat/QuickBank/README.md

         ** You can bank the total amount that your character is holding of:
             - Gold, Alliance Points, Tel Var, & Writ Vouchers.
         ** Head to the banker/ call the player banker.
-        ** A UI window will appear when the Bank Scene opens in the top left by default.
-        ** Click on of the options & the total amount will be deposited into you bank.
+        ** A UI window will appear when the Bank Scene opens in the top left by default.g ** Click on of the options & the total amount will be deposited into you bank.
-        ** The UI window can be moved & positioned to a prefered place.
+        ** The UI window can be moved & positioned to a prefered place. g

 #